 Try these screen-free activities with toddlers, kids, and the rest of the family.
-They’ll be helpful whether you’re still in quarantine or not!
+They’ll be helpful as the weather gets warmer and the world starts to open up.

 As your iPhone may have mentioned: “Your screen time is up 89% from last week.”
 I wouldn’t be surprised if screen time is at an all time high for nearly everyone – adults included.
 But, technology isn’t the only activity to do at home.
 Check out these tips on how to have screen-free fun with the whole family.

 Grab the glue, colored pencils, popsicle sticks, and sparkles.
 Your kids will be super excited that mom or dad is getting messy with them.
 Perhaps make a scrapbook, vision board, or collage.
 Maybe it’s finally your chance to attempt your first ever Pinterest-DIY project.
 It’s a great way to bond with your kids and channel the creative side of your brain.

 While you may not consider your family to be the “reading type,” why not change that?
 It’s a great way to learn and spend time away from the household’s beloved family screens.
 Have your kids choose a book about any topic they please.
 It may spark a potential interest in reading, and provides a great learning opportunity.
 Whether it’s a comic book, sports magazine, or an entire encyclopedia, there is something to learn from all areas of literature.
 Support their choice and they may eventually not miss the extra video game time.